yossi-laor/FITBIT-at-LOCKDWON/README.md

 Sandbox -- tries a few frequency-domain methods to identify cycles or intervals

-Swimming-HR -- is a post-lockdown file collecting heartrate data while swimming
+Swimming-HR -- a post-lockdown file plotting heart-rate during interval swimming

 These are data files: